JahsonGA/Image_to_Text_Recongization_and_File_Renaming/README.md

 ### 9/23/24
 Changed the file naming policy and how the text was summary to allow for more success.
 Currently has a success rate 100% but the name names that are created are hard to read and understand.

+### 9/25/24
+Reworked the file naming to show the date formatted correctly.

 ## Links to useful site:
 https://trenton3983.github.io/posts/ocr-image-processing-pytesseract-cv2/